informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### table.\_assignAssetCategories()
 returns an object that captures the asset category of columns.
-- the key of the returned object is the column name and value is the assigned category.
+- the key of the returned object is the column name and value and the value is an object.
+The object has the following:
+ - category: the assigned category name
+ - URLColumn: the url column.
 - if a column is used in multiple asset annotations, only the first usage is used and other asset annotations are discarded.